Talking to children about erections | Helpful tips & advice

 So because this is a question that parents are always asking me, I have written a blog post about Penis and Foreskin Care (for kids of all ages).

-I have yet to discover a book for kids about erections, but some of the childrens books about private body parts will explain erections, and there’s even a couple of books in there that are only about penises.
+I have yet to discover a book for kids about erections, but some of the childrens books about private body parts will explain erections, and there are even a couple of books in there that are only about penises.